 The research activities at the National University of Singapore (NUS) Centre for Soft Ground Engineering (CSGE) are grouped into two main areas, namely urban geotechnics and offshore geotechnics, both of which are reflected in the Singapore government's Research Innovation and Enterprise Plan up to 2020 (RIE2020).
 The focus of urban geotechnics is captured under the "Urban Solutions and Sustainability (USS)" thrust of the RIE2020, which include creating and optimizing liveable space.
-Within CSGE, this is translated into several research thrusts including underground construction, ground improvement, land reclamation and coastal protection as well as risks and hazards arising from man-made and natural catastrophes.
+Within CSGE, this is translated into several research thrusts including underground construction, ground improvement, land reclamation and coastal protection as well as risks and hazards arising from manmade and natural catastrophes.

-An particularly important aspect of urban geotechnics in Singapore is large-scale underground development.
+A particularly important aspect of urban geotechnics in Singapore is large-scale underground development.
 In many large cities, usable space is a premium resource and underground development is often more a matter of necessity rather than choice.
 Singapore is an extreme example of this since it is completely surrounded by sea.
 The need for large-scale underground development is not new.
-This is captured in the Economics Strategies Committees' Report (2010), which noted that we need to "...
-Adopt a long term perspective and invest ahead to create new land and space.
+This is captured in the Economics Strategies Committees' Report (2010), which noted that we need to "...adopt a long term perspective and invest ahead to create new land and space."
 While we can expand our land mass through reclamation as we have done for Marina Bay, there will be limits in the long-run.
 In the next 10 years, the Government should seek to catalyse the development of underground space as a means to intensify land use.
 We should put in place enablers for underground development such as by developing a subterranean land rights and valuation framework, and by establishing a national geology office.
 We must also develop an underground masterplan to ensure that underground and aboveground spaces are synergised, and invest in the creation of basement spaces in conjunction with new underground infrastructural projects (e.g. rail), so as to add to our "land bank".
-This forms the backdrop of a substantial and long-term "space creation" programme which is driving a significant part of the geotechnical research strands in CSGE.